Futures slide at start of year on concerns of global slowdown

 “Investors are clearly concerned about the growth in 2019 and the lack of confidence is keeping them on the sidelines or they are feeling safer by parking their capital in risk-off assets,” said Naeem Aslam, chief market analyst at Think Markets UK Ltd in London.

 A low appetite for risk sparked demand for U.S. Treasuries, with yields on ten-year debt US10YT=RR diving to a 12-month low of 2.6470 percent.
-The spread between two- and 10-year yields US2US10=TWEB in turn shrunk to the smallest since 2007, a flattening that has been a portent of recessions in the past.
+The spread between two- and 10-year yields US2US10=TWEB in turn had recently shrunk to the smallest since 2007, a flattening that has been a portent of recessions in the past.

 Last year, the Dow, S&P 500 .SPX and Nasdaq .IXIC recorded their biggest one-year percentage declines since 2008, and many of the concerns, mainly to do with a slowing economy, have carried over into this year.